Doctor of Musical Arts Programs

 NOTE: Doctoral instruction in composition is generally in contemporary art music styles but also includes work in various electronic mediums (fixed playback pieces, instrument(s) and electronics, interactive electronics, etc.) with studies available in jazz, world music, and other vernacular musical styles.
 At least one submitted work must be in the style of art (concert) music for traditional acoustic instruments.

 Questions about the application process should be addressed the Director of Graduate Studies.
-Questions about the portfolio of compositions may be directed to Dr. Taddie.
+Questions about the portfolio of compositions may be directed to Dr. Heap.

 DMA CurriculumThe exact amount and nature of course work undertaken will be determined by the student’s advisor with the approval of the doctoral committee in light of previous preparation and field of specialization.
-A paradigm detailing recommended courses and other requirements is available upon request.
+For further degree requirements, please visit the WVU Catalog.

-Upon completion of the requirements of the Division of Music and the general WVU graduate
+Upon completion of the requirements of the School of Music and the general WVU graduate

 studies requirements, the student will be recommended for admission to candidacy